Our Greek Sources

 Codex Vaticanus

 The Codex Vaticanus is our star player!
 Why?
-Because it’s:
+Because:

-- Generally considered the most reliable Greek text.
+- It’s generally considered a reliable Greek text.

-- Free from many later alterations found in younger manuscripts.
+- It is free from many later alterations found in younger manuscripts.

-- Missing Revelation and parts of Hebrews (but that’s okay - we’ve got backup!).
+- While it’s missing Revelation and parts of Hebrews, that’s okay as we’ve got backups!

 Codex Sinaiticus

-- Shows some corrections and alterations by various ancient scribes.
+- Shows some corrections and proofreading by various ancient scribes.

 Timeline of Our Greek Manuscripts